Jim Gleeson (rugby): Business life and death

 Gleeson owned the Windsor Wastle Hotel in Parnell and Prince Arthur Hotel in Wellesley Street along with his father Paddy.
 Jim Gleeson was also elected on to Auckland Council in the 1910s.
 Paddy died in 1916 in Parnell.
 Later Jim became interested in horse racing and owned several horses in the 1920s.
-Jim Gleeson died on November 21, 1947 and was buried at Hillsborough Cemetery in Auckland.
-He had moved to Auckland and lived in Parnell in the 1910s and later in Otahuhu.
+Jim Gleeson died on 21 November 1947, and was buried at Hillsborough Cemetery in Auckland.
+He had moved to Auckland and lived in Parnell in the 1910s and later in Ōtāhuhu.
 His mother Margaret died in 1929.
 Jim married Phyllis Erema Harding who was 22 years younger.
 They had two children, Barry Holmes Gleeson (1928-1985), and Pauline Ann Gleeson (1930-2021).